2.6.17 Would a Change Be Just & Equitable?

 National Disability Insurance Scheme (NDIS) payments are not 'taxable income' (section 52-180 Income Tax Assessment Act 1997) and are not part of a person's adjusted taxable income for general child support purposes.
 The Registrar may consider payments or financial assistance received by a parent under the NDIS as part of the parent's or their child's support package, in deciding whether a change to the assessment would be fair.
 Such payments or financial assistance should only be taken into account when determining the net expenses incurred by a parent in relation to their disability, or their child's disability.

-National Redress Scheme payments are not included in parent's adjusted taxable income for general child support purposes.
+National Redress Scheme payments are not included in a parent's adjusted taxable income for general child support purposes.
 The Registrar will generally not take into consideration any payments received by a parent under the National Redress Scheme, in deciding whether a change to the assessment would be fair.
+However, a payment received by a parent under the National Redress Scheme as part of their overall circumstances may be relevant to consideration of their earning capacity under reason 8 (specifically the third criterion, see 'Purpose of the parent's decision about working arrangements' in topic 2.6.14 for more information).

 Direct & indirect costs of providing care for the child & other considerations

-In deciding whether a change to an assessment would be fair, the Registrar must consider the direct and indirect costs incurred by the parents in providing care for the child (section 117(4)).
+In deciding whether a change to an assessment would be fair, the Registrar must consider the direct and indirect costs incurred by the parents in providing care for the child (CSA Act section 117(4)(f)).
 In most cases, direct costs can be identified and can be independently confirmed.

 Indirect costs in providing care are more difficult to evaluate.
 The earning capacity of a carer may be restricted by the need to provide care for a child.
 Issues such as missed overtime, additional hours of potential employment outside school attendance or inability to undertake required travel in a better paid job may be identified.